nikolaymatrosov/n8n-nodes-yc/README.md

 - Consider using First Row Only for aggregates and counts
 - Use YDB-specific features like UPSERT for idempotent operations

-**Authentication:** Supports both `yandexCloudYdbApi` (dedicated YDB credentials with endpoint/database) and `yandexCloudAuthorizedApi` (general service account credentials).
+**Usage:** Requires both `yandexCloudAuthorizedApi` (service account authentication) and `yandexCloudYdbApi` (connection parameters).
 Uses Yandex Cloud IAM for token generation and @ydbjs SDK for database connectivity.
 The node is ideal for building data-driven applications, analytics dashboards, user management systems, and any scenarios requiring a distributed SQL database with horizontal scaling, strong consistency, and built-in replication in n8n workflows.

 ---